 The 1891 1:2500 Ordnance Survey map provides some interesting information about the site and shows that between 1869 and 1891 Crayke Castle was extended to the north-east.
-Due to the slope of the Norman motte, the extension was a single storey.
+Due to the height of the earth mound, the extension was a single storey.